awslabs/clickstream-web/README.md

 **Integrate**

-Clone this repository locally, execute the following script to Generate `aws-clickstream-web-x.x.x.tgz` zip package, which will be located in the project root folder.
+Clone this repository locally, execute the following script to generate `aws-clickstream-web-x.x.x.tgz` zip package, which will be located in the project root folder.
 ```bash
 cd clickstream-web && npm run pack
 ```